 Whether you are looking to fund an activity or looking to attend a conference, there are a number of other granting resources on campus.
 Depending on your group’s mandate, your group may be eligible for some of the following grants.

-CAPS has put together a very comprehensive list of granting sources on and off campus which you can access on this Google Document!
+The Career Centre has put together a very comprehensive list of granting sources on and off campus which you can access on this Google Document!

 We have listed some more details on specific on-campus grants below:

 Description: Need beverages for an upcoming student group event?
 The Coca Cola Activation Fund is a quick and simple answer.

 - Have to submit the request at least 2 weeks before the event date